Medically reviewed by Drugs.com. Last updated on Sep 22, 2021.

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Plasma glucose, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2017a]), renal function, signs/symptoms of pancreatitis; signs/symptoms of gallbladder disease
+Plasma glucose, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2018a]), renal function, signs/symptoms of pancreatitis; signs/symptoms of gallbladder disease; signs/symptoms of dehydration

 Pregnancy Risk Factor